 School Council- Pupil Voice at Blackfell

-In the Autumn term the school council worked with Miss Kitchen on some charity projects.
-They baked cakes and helped raised money at the Macmillan Coffee Afternoon where they raised £350.
+In the Autumn term the school council worked with Miss Hepplewhite on some charity projects.
+They decorated cakes and helped raised money at the Macmillan Coffee Afternoon where they raised £350.
 Thank you to everybody that attended.
 We hope you enjoyed the afternoon and the delicious cakes.

 Many thanks to the school council of 2016-2017: Joe Walker, Hannah Wood, Tom Pinnegar, Emily Brown, Ethan Brown, Tilly Newstead, Harry Beadling, Ellie Platts, Jack Pinnegar, Beaux Harris, Elliott Halse and Olivia Clarke.
 You have been great role models this year.